George Harrison: Early years: 1943–1958

-Harrison was born at 12 Arnold Grove in Wavertree, Liverpool on 25 February 1943.
-He was the youngest of four children of Harold Hargreaves (or Hargrove) Harrison (1909–1978) and Louise (née French; 1911–1970).
+George Harrison was born at 12 Arnold Grove in Wavertree, Liverpool, on 25 February 1943.
+He was the youngest of four children of Harold Hargreaves (or Hargrove) Harrison and Louise (née French).
 Harold was a bus conductor who had worked as a ship's steward on the White Star Line, and Louise was a shop assistant of Irish Catholic descent.
-He had one sister, Louise (16 August 1931 – 29 January 2023), and two brothers, Harold (born 1934) and Peter (20 July 1940 – 1 June 2007).
+He had one sister, Louise, and two brothers, Harold and Peter.

 According to Boyd, Harrison's mother was particularly supportive: "All she wanted for her children is that they should be happy, and she recognised that nothing made George quite as happy as making music."
 Louise was an enthusiastic music fan, and she was known among friends for her loud singing voice, which at times startled visitors by rattling the Harrisons' windows.
 When Louise was pregnant with George, she often listened to the weekly broadcast Radio India.
 Harrison's biographer Joshua Greene wrote, "Every Sunday she tuned in to mystical sounds evoked by sitars and tablas, hoping that the exotic music would bring peace and calm to the baby in the womb."

-Harrison lived the first four years of his life at 12 Arnold Grove, a terraced house on a cul-de-sac.
-The home had an outdoor toilet and its only heat came from a single coal fire.
-In 1949, the family was offered a council house and moved to 25 Upton Green, Speke.
-In 1948, at the age of five, Harrison enrolled at Dovedale Primary School.
+Harrison lived at 12 Arnold Grove until 1 January 1950.The Beatles - page 48 - Mark Lewisohn A terraced house on a cul-de-sac, it had an outdoor toilet, and its only heat came from a single coal fire.
+In the autumn of 1949, the family was offered a council house and moved to 25 Upton Green, Speke.
+In 1948, Harrison enrolled at Dovedale Primary School.
 He passed the eleven-plus exam and attended Liverpool Institute High School for Boys from 1954 to 1959.
-Though the institute did offer a music course, Harrison was disappointed with the absence of guitars, and felt the school "moulded [students] into being frightened".
+Though the institute did offer a music course, Harrison was disappointed with the absence of guitars, and felt that the school "moulded [students] into being frightened".

 Harrison's earliest musical influences included George Formby, Cab Calloway, Django Reinhardt and Hoagy Carmichael; by the 1950s, Carl Perkins and Lonnie Donegan were significant influences.
 In early 1956, he had an epiphany: while riding his bicycle, he heard Elvis Presley's "Heartbreak Hotel" playing from a nearby house, and the song piqued his interest in rock and roll.
 He often sat at the back of the class drawing guitars in his schoolbooks, and later commented, "I was totally into guitars."
 Harrison cited Slim Whitman as another early influence: "The first person I ever saw playing a guitar was Slim Whitman, either a photo of him in a magazine or live on television.
 Guitars were definitely coming in."